moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_bundles.md

-# Metis Resources- Bundles
+# Bundles Metadata On Metis UI
 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Bundles on Metis.
-To learn in detail about the Cluster as a Resource, refer to this link.
+To learn in detail about the Cluster as a Resource, refer to this <a href="/resources/">link</a>.

 </aside>

 Metis has integrated "Bundle" as a "Resource" type for storing metadata related to the collection of Resources deployed as part of a bundle.
 On selecting **Bundle,** the following information will appear on the screen:

 ![bundles.png](metis_resources_bundles/bundles.png)
+<figcaption align = "center"> List of bundles </figcaption>

 ## Filter pane